Best Trail Running Shoes for Hiking in 2026 (Unsponsored)

 • Minimal Stack Height

-The Norda 001 occupies our #4 position as the premium choice for serious mountain hikers who demand cutting-edge materials and construction for the harshest alpine conditions and are willing to pay significantly more for that level of performance and durability.
+The Norda 001 ranks #4 among premium choices for serious mountain hikers who demand cutting-edge materials and construction for the harshest alpine conditions and are willing to pay significantly more for that level of performance and durability.

 Norda 001 Vibram Megagrip outsole engaging reversed heel braking lugs on packed dirt, providing secure traction during descent